-Please refer to the February 29, 2024, consolidated financial statements on www.sedarplus.ca for details of the Company's exploration and evaluation assets.
+Please refer to the February 28, 2025, audited consolidated financial statements on www.sedarplus.ca for details of the Company's exploration and evaluation assets.

 SHAREHOLDER'S EQUITY AND OUTSTANDING SHARE DATA

 The authorized share capital of the Company consists of an unlimited number of common shares.